 Our Experience with Kiwi & Koala Crates

 So far we have gotten three koala crates.
+(Check out my full Koala Crate review post here).
 The first one was a Color Mixing theme.
 It was by far our favorite and set the bar pretty high!
 And this was perfect timing for our two year old’s interests and ability.
 The box included a color mixing kit with plastic beakers, stir stick, and paper dye for some water play; a jingle color dice and felt colored circles for an active game; color memory game cards; and a book.
 He loved it and still plays with parts of it six months later.
 We use the beakers and stir stick with food color drops outside in his mud kitchen.
 Which makes for much easier experimenting for him, since we’re not hovering to make sure water doesn’t go everywhere like inside.

 The second kit wasn’t very interesting to him.
 First, I think some of the concepts were just too advanced for where he was at.
 And also the kit had some counting and tracing things that just didn’t interest him.
 The third kit was a jungle theme.
 I would rate it our second favorite, as he really enjoyed the active “building” part of making a jungle tree and hanging the animals up.
 Overall, KiwiCo does a great job with these kits.
 However, all kids are different and in different learning areas at different ages, so some kits will just be more of a hit than others.

 We took a break from Koala Crates this summer, as we’re outside and busy adventuring.
 But I’ve already signed us up for a subscription to auto-start in the fall.
-This will be a nice addition to more indoor time, especially since we made the decision to not send him to preschool this September. (*mama sheds a tear*)
+This will be a nice addition to more indoor time, and activities for after morning preschool.

 Kiwi & Koala Crate Pricing